mrmcc3/vibing-dev/blog/why-apex.md

 > approximately 50 ms. - [Cloudflare](https://www.cloudflare.com/security/)

 But why stop there?
-Immutable records can be cached directly in your applications, directly on user devices - some queries could be almost instant!
+Immutable records can be cached directly in your applications, directly on user devices - some queries could be effectively instant!

-If you use an OLTP database for everything (diagram on the left) you're leaving all this value on the table.
+If you use an OLTP database for everything you're leaving all this value on the table.
 Anyone that believes "the edge" is incompatible with our "data" systems is missing out!

 ### Write throughput/latency